 Hearty Tuscan Soup (Zuppa Toscana)

-- Stir in chopped parsley just before serving.
+Stir in chopped parsley and optional cannellini beans just before serving.